Literally minutes before consulting firm marchFIRST filed for Chapter 11 bankruptcy protection, divine inc. completed

 The SAP practice that divine bought consists of 250 employees and is self-contained, according to Kerrigan.
 It includes business development, marketing, consultants and management, as well as ABAB coders and other technical staff members, he said.
 "It's a powerful asset.
 That's why divine bought it," Kerrigan added.

 "The practice is going to continue to grow steadily, based on the market," Kerrigan said.
-"Over the years, we focused on mid-market
+"Over the years, we focused on mid-market companies," but that is changing, as the practice wants to work with larger enterprises.

 Over the last six years, the SAP implementation practice's customers typically were $100 million to $1 billion in revenue, and the practice did a full implementation of SAP for those clients, including financials, production planning and sales and distribution, he said.